-Visit the “eternal primavera” country of Guatemala filled with incredible diversity and charm.
-Its geography, history, culture, faith and languages are loaded with mystery and challenges, its people and cultures are a few of the many amazing qualities that Guatemala offers.
+Visit the country of “eternal primavera,” Guatemala filled with incredible diversity and charm.
 Encounter the deep needs and challenges in learning about its history, the conflicts and effects of their civil war and the many models of peacemaking offered by Christian communities.
-We will visit and stay in the countries capitol Guatemala City, and visit its surrounding villages and cities.
+We will visit and stay in the country’s capitol Guatemala City, and visit its surrounding villages and cities.
 Students will have the unique opportunity to live with local families and be exposed to the everyday life of its people.

 - Study daily at the Semilla Seminary